-Strong typhoon winds lash Tokyo area, causing transport chaos
+Woman killed as strong typhoon lashes Tokyo area, cutting power and transport

 Typhoon Faxai, a Laotian woman’s name, slammed ashore in the city of Chiba, just east of Tokyo, a little before dawn, bringing with it wind gusts of 207 kmh (128 mph) in Chiba, the strongest ever recorded there, national broadcaster NHK said.

+A woman in her fifties was confirmed dead after she was found lying on a Tokyo street and taken to hospital.
+Footage from a nearby security camera showed she had been smashed against a building by strong winds, NHK reported.

-There were no immediate reports of deaths and only one serious injury, a woman in her 20s who had to be rescued from her house after it was partly crushed when a metal pole from a golf driving range fell on it.
+Another woman in her 20s was also rescued from her house in Ichihara, east of Tokyo, after it was partly crushed when a metal pole from a golf driving range fell on it.
+She was seriously injured.

 “There was a huge grinding noise, I couldn’t figure out what it was.
 Then I looked out the window,” a neighbor told NHK.